gpzhu/enmRoute/README.md

 enmRoute integrate suitability predictions and observatroins to optimize invasive species survey, it can work under different conditions, we illustrate these in detail below.

-1)  This Exercise 1 guides user step by step to generate survey route, it demonstrates the inventory scheme for an invasive species that has been established population at earlier stage (Northern giant hornet), this example uses both observations and habitat suitability to generate candidate survey patches, the exercies provides surveys route/scheme for Northern giant hornet detection in Washington State in United States.
+1)  This Exercise 1 guides user step by step to generate survey route, it demonstrates the inventory scheme for an invasive species (Northern giant hornet) that has established population at the earlier stage, this example uses both introduced observations and habitat suitability predictions to generate candidate survey patches, the exercies provides surveys route/scheme for Northern giant hornet detection in Washington State in United States.

-2)  Exercise 2 is demostrating the idea of survey route ptimization, i.e, how to optimize driving survey route for invasive species surveying.
+3)  Exercise 2 is demostrating the idea of survey route ptimization, i.e, how to optimize driving survey route for invasive species surveying.

 ## Installation